St Bernard's Catholic Primary School

 A staff meeting takes place weekly.
 These often involve training for staff in all aspects of school life including curriculum and medical needs.
 There are also five training days each academic year for all staff to update their knowledge and skills.
 If there is a specific need that requires extra training for staff such as Hearing Impairment, Autism, Speech and Language etc then individual or whole school training will be arranged.

-Mrs Robinson leads staff meetings regularly to update staff on special needs.
+Mrs. McLouglin leads staff meetings regularly to update staff on special needs.
 Staff have had training in First Aid, Autism, Dyslexia, Speech and Language, Hearing Impairment, Makaton and Team Teach.

 All staff have received medical training on Diabetes, Epilepsy, Asthma and allergies supported by the school nurses team.
 The school employs a school nurse who assists in the process of supporting pupils and their families.